mviniciuscorrea/Crazy-Calculus/README.md

 # Crazy Calculus 🕹

-Crazy Calculus is a kids game to learn math basic operations ➕➖✖➗
+Crazy Calculus is a kids game app to learn math basic operations ➕➖✖➗

 You have 10 chances to get the calculation right in 5 seconds.
 Good luck 😉